 EUc-5.
 In which EU member states could the species establish in the future under current climate and under foreseeable climate change?
-G. holbrooki has established already in some countries (see response to Q EUc-3 here above) and could probably establish additionally in the following EU countries: Austria (lowland parts), Belgium, Bulgaria, Czech Republic, Denmark, Germany, Ireland, Luxembourg, Netherlands, Poland, Slovakia and UK.
-The report by Beaudouin et al. (2008) of a coldadapted population of G. holbrooki in Brittany, France, indicates potential establishment across a broad area of southern to northerly parts of the EU.
-Some documents have ignored existing literature on cold tolerance, stating that the northerly limits of Gambusia native ranges are due to their intolerance of water temperatures <4°C (Johnson 2008).
-Most of the western EU falls within the 'Cfb' Köppen-Geiger climate zone (Peel et al. 2007), extendng from northern Spain to southern Denmark and Sweden, encompassing all of the British Isles towards the east to the longitudinal mid-point of Germany, with pockets of Cfb zone in northern Italy, in Slovenia, Croatia, Bosnia Herzogovina, Serbia and Bulgaria, Austria, the Czech Republic and even a thin strip of southern Norway.
+G. affinis species have been confirmed to be established already in Italy (see response to Q EUc- 3 here above) and the species could probably establish in the following EU countries: Austria (lowland parts), Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, France, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and UK.
+The adaptive tolerance to colder temperatures of G. affinis (Otto (1973) indicates potential establishment across a broad area of southern to northerly parts of the EU.
+Indeed, the Gambusia affinis introduced to ponds in Rovigno and Valle d'Istria, Italy, from Carbondale (Illinois, USA) in December 1927 were apparently used because they were thought to be more resistant to cold temperatures than G. holbrooki (Vidal et al. 2010).
+Some documents have ignored existing literature on cold tolerance, stating that the northerly limits of G. affinis native ranges are due to their intolerance of water temperatures $<4^{\circ}C$ (Johnson 2008).
+However, the review by Haas et al. (2003) points out the earlier studies (Krumholz 1944; Towns 1977) in which Gambusia affinis were observed to survive and establish even in ponds that experienced winter ice cover.
+Most of the western EU falls within the 'Cfb' Köppen-Geiger climate zone (Peel et al. 2007), extending from northern Spain to southern Denmark and Sweden, encompassing all of the British Isles towards the east to the longitudinal mid-point of Germany, with pockets of Cfb zone in northern Italy, in Slovenia, Croatia, Bosnia Herzogovina, Serbia and Bulgaria, Austria, the Czech Republic and even a thin strip of southern Norway.
+So, given that the native and introduced ranges of G. affinis in the USA (Nico et al. 2017) encompasses even colder and warmer/dryer climate zones (Peel et al. 2007) than Cfb, one can assume that G. affinis could establish in most of western and southern EU MSs.

 EUc-6.
 In which EU member states has this species shown signs of invasiveness?
-As G. holbrooki is considered to be invasive, and based on the statement in Vooren (1971), one may assume that Gambusia holbrooki is present and has shown signs of invasiveness in all countries of Southern Europe, but specific reference in the literature is for: Croatia, Cyprus, France, Greece, Hungary, Italy, Portugal, Romania, Spain.
-G. holbrooki is considered to be invasive.
-There are multitudes of papers from Europe that provide circumstantial evidence (e.g. dietary or habitat overlap), but as with most non-native species, there are relative few studies that demonstrate direct impacts.
-There is evidence for direct adverse G. holbrooki impacts, namely on endangered carptooth species (e.g. Rincón et al. 2002; Caiola & de Sostoa 2005; Alcaraz et al. 2008) and the endangered Corfu killifish (Kalogianni et al. 2012).
+G. affinis is very localised, limited to at least one pond in Italy, where it is established.
+Whether or not G. affinis is invasive in that part of Italy remains unknown, as the abstract of the study by Carella et al. (2013) does not indicate the number of G. affinis captured nor their relative abundance within the pond's fish assemblage.
+G. affinis are considered to be invasive.
+There are multitudes of papers from Europe that provide circumstantial evidence for Gambusia sp. (e.g. dietary or habitat overlap), but as with most nonnative species, there are relative few studies that demonstrate direct impacts.
+In the case of G. affinis ' close congener, G. holbrooki , there is relatively more evidence for direct adverse impacts, namely on endangered carptooth species (e.g. Rincón et al. 2002; Caiola & de Sostoa 2005; Alcaraz et al. 2008) and the endangered Corfu killifish (Kalogianni et al. 2012).
 EUc-7.
-In which EU member states could this Austria (lowland parts), Belgium, Bulgaria, Croatia, This list comprises existing countries of species become invasive in the future under Cyprus, Czech Republic, Denmark, Germany, Gambusia holbrooki presence and a best estimate current climate and under foreseeable climate Greece, Hungary, Ireland, Italy, Luxembourg, (based on climate maps (Peel et al. 2007) where change?
-France, Netherlands, Poland, Portugal, Romania, Gambusia holbrooki is, or is likely to become, Slovakia, Slovenia, Spain and UK (England). invasive.
+In which EU member states could this species become invasive in the future under current climate and under foreseeable climate Austria (lowland parts), Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, This list comprises Italy, the only country with proven G. affinis presence, and a best estimate (based on climate maps (Peel et al. 2007) where change?
+France, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and UK (England). this species is likely to become, invasive.